 19. No Collective Marketing.
 The Members acknowledge that the Sector has not been formed or qualified as a collective marketing association.
-The Members therefore agree that nothing in this Agreement shall be construed as permitting or obligating Members to collaborate regarding the processing, marketing or sales of the product produced from catch harvested under their Harvest Shares.
-Each Member shall conduct all sales of such catch in competition with the other Members, and shall hold ex-vessel price information as confidential from other Members until such information becomes public or until such price information is six months old, unless and until the Sector is properly qualified under State and Federal law as a collective marketing association
+The Members therefore agree that nothing in this Agreement shall be construed as permitting or obligating Members to collaborate regarding the processing, marketing or sales of the product produced from the catch harvested under their Harvest Shares.
+Each Member shall conduct all sales of such catch in competition with the other Members, and shall hold ex-vessel price information as confidential from other Members until such information becomes public or until such price information is six months old, unless and until the Sector is properly qualified under State and Federal law as a collective marketing association.

 20. Amendment and Incorporation by Reference.
 The Exhibits hereto and the collateral documents referred to herein are and shall all be as the same may be amended from time to time.
-Any amendments thereto or hereto which are approved by the Board shall, as a condition of further membership of any Member in the Sector be deemed without any requirement of acceptance, consent or execution by any such Member to have been adopted, ratified and confirmed by such Member.
+Any amendments thereto or hereto which are approved by the Board shall, as a condition of further membership of any member in the sector be deemed without any requirement of acceptance, consent or execution by any such Member to have been adopted, ratified and confirmed by such Member.

-The Members and the Participating Vessels of II Northeast Fishery Sector, Inc., agree to be legally bound to follow the Harvesting Rules for the Fishing Year 2023 (May 1, 2023 to April 30, 2024) & Fishing Year 2024 (May 1, 2024 to April 30, 2025) as described herein, in accordance with all provisions of the Sectors Operations Plans and Agreement (herein "Agreement"), notwithstanding those rules and regulations applicable to the common pool Multispecies vessels.
-Members and the Participating Vessels of NEFS II will fish in primarily in the Gulf of Maine, Inshore Georges Bank, Offshore Georges Bank, Southern New England/Mid Atlantic (SNE/MA), though fishing may also occur to a lesser extent Southern New England/Mid Atlantic (SNE/MA).
+The Members and the Participating Vessels of II Northeast Fishery Sector, Inc., agree to be legally bound to follow the Harvesting Rules for the Fishing Year 2025 (May 1, 2025 to April 30, 2026) & Fishing Year 2026 (May 1, 2026 to April 30, 2027) as described herein, in accordance with all provisions of the Sectors Operations Plans and Agreement (herein "Agreement"), notwithstanding those rules and regulations applicable to the common pool Multispecies vessels.
+Members and the Participating Vessels of NEFS II will fish primarily in the Gulf of Maine, Inshore Georges Bank, Offshore Georges Bank, Southern New England/Mid Atlantic (SNE/MA), though fishing may also occur to a lesser extent Southern New England/Mid Atlantic (SNE/MA).

-1. ANNUAL CATCH ENTITLEMENT: The members agree that they will not collectively harvest more than the Sector ACE, as adjusted by transfers, for any allocated groundfish stocks.
-Furthermore, the members agree that once an annual ACE is reached no member will fish commercially with any fishing gear capable of catching any of the allocated groundfish stocks or other species managed under plan within the applicable area(s): except in those situations where a member is participating in an exempted fishery, or if a plan submitted by the Sector under §648.87(b)(2)(xiv) in this document has been approved by NMFS.
-The Sector members may resume fishing activities if additional ACE is secured through inter-sector ACE transfer.
-The Annual Catch Entitlement, allocated by NMFS to NEFS II for FY 2023 is identified in the table below:
+1. ANNUAL CATCH ENTITLEMENT: The members agree they will not collectively harvest more than the Sector ACE, as adjusted by transfers, for any allocated groundfish stocks.
+The members agree that once an annual ACE harvested, no member will fish commercially with any fishing gear capable of catching any of the allocated groundfish stocks or other species managed under plan within the applicable area(s): except in those situations where a member is participating in an exempted fishery, or if a plan submitted by the Sector under §648.87(b)(2)(xiv) in this document has been approved by NMFS.
+Sector members may resume fishing activities once additional ACE is acquired through inter-sector ACE transfer.
+The Annual Catch Entitlement, allocated by NMFS to NEFS II for FY 2025, is identified in the table below:

 Stock Sector ACE:

 GB Cod

-GB Cod East
+EGOM COD

-GB Cod West
+WGOM COD

-GOM Cod
+SNE GOM COD

 GB Haddock

 GB Haddock East

 GB Haddock West

 GOM Haddock

 GB Yellowtail Flounder

-SNE/MA Yellowtail Flounder 3
+SNE/MA Yellowtail Flounder

 CC/GOM Yellowtail Flounder

 Plaice

 Witch Flounder

 GB Winter Flounder